What Is a Minimum Viable Product and How Important Is It?

 As mentioned, an MVP is a full product that you can launch to your audience.
 Whether you develop a website or mobile app, it has enough features for people to use and enjoy.

 However, a prototype isn’t a full product; instead, it’s a sample.
-You might develop a prototype that functions similar to the final product, but the prototype stage involves more experimentation.
+You might develop a prototype that functions similarly to the final product, but the prototype stage involves more experimentation.

 With a prototype, you want to explore a few ideas to see which one sticks.
 When you create an MVP, you already have nailed down your idea and know what you want to create.